MorphoCloud/MorphoDepotDocs/README.md

 - A MorphoDepot module in SlicerMorph to simplify the workflow for contributors
   - List issues assigned to the contributor (or issues avalable to claim)
   - User can select an issue to work on
-    - Automatically creates branches and loads the data
+    - Automatically creates fork/branch and loads the data
     - Allows user to save work in progress to pull request
     - User can mark a contribution as ready for review
 - MorphoDepot can be used on a local machine or a Jetstream2 virtual desktop